 Rob Winch demoes some of the new features in Spring Security 3.1: multiple http elements, stateless authentication mode for RESTful services, Debug Filter, CAS support for proxy tickets, JAAS, etc.

-Dirk Krafzig presents general aspects of implementing SOA security using a token and role-based approach rather than session and application-based access to resources, including organizational issues, such as the need for an enterprise security architect.
+Dirk Krafzig presents general aspects of implementing SOA security using a token and role-based approach rather than session and application-based access to resources, including organizational issues.

 Mike Wiesner demoes using Spring Security 3 with its new features, such as expression language-based authorization and extensions, to implement authentication and authorization in Java applications.